halosight/TableauCRMQueryHelper/README.md

 ## How to design queries in JavaScript

-The main function of this component is to extend the ability to query Tableau CRM datasets from an LWC's javascript.
-This can be done by designing a simple JSON file in the LWC and passing it to the `TableauCRMQueryHelper.TableauCRMQueryBuilder` Apex class as a parameter.
+The main function of this component is to extend the ability to query Tableau CRM datasets to Lightning Web Components.

 ### Tutorial

+*Before starting the tutorial, you will need to first import the two Apex classes included in this repository into your own Salesforce org.*

 1. Import the TableauCRMQueryHelper class reference into your project:
 ```